Article series

 - services/

-• The directory org/springframework/boot/loader contains Spring Boot-specific classes and configurations that enable the WAR file to be executed.
+contains Spring Boot-specific classes and configurations that enable the WAR file to be executed. - The

 If you use the Spring Boot Build Tool Plugins, marking the embedded servlet container dependency as provided produces an executable war file with the provided dependencies packaged in a lib-provided directory.
 This means that, in addition to being deployable to a servlet container, you can also run your application by using java -jar on the command line.